Posterior linearisation smoothing with robust iterations

+Here, we present a full description of the line-search iterative smoothers.
 The basis of the line-search algorithms \lsIeks and \lsIpls is to optimise the line that connects the previous and proposed estimates, see \cref{eq:ls:update,eq:ls:step_length}.
 However, when we use the \ieks/\ipls implementation of the \gn method, there is no increment computed in the same sense as in the classical formulation of the \gn method.
 Fortunately, given the previous iterate $\xHatItSeq{i}$ and the proposed iterate $\xHatSeqSmooth{s}$, we can compute the corresponding increment via $\Delta \xHatItSeq{i+1} = \xHatItSeq{i+1} - \xHatSeqSmooth{s}$.
 The proposed iterate $\xHatSeqSmooth{s}$ is computed with a standard step of the \gn optimisation, which is equivalent to running \cref{alg:lm_iter} with $\lmRegParamIt{i} = 0$.
-A combined line-search algorithm is described in \cref{alg:line_search}.
+An inexact line-search algorithm is described in \cref{alg:line_search}.

-Similar to the \lm-regularised methods, there is some difference between the \ieks and \ipls based versions of the line-search algorithm.
-The \lsIeks and \lsIpls use their respective version of the smoother iteration in \cref{alg:lm_iter}, detailed in \cref{sec:our_method:algs:lm_reg} For the \lsIeks, only the estimated means $\xHatItSeq{i}$ are used in the linearisation and the estimated covariances are disregarded.
+Similar to the \lm-regularised methods, there are some differences between the \ieks and \ipls -based versions of the line-search algorithm.
+The \lsIeks and \lsIpls use their respective version of the smoother iteration in \cref{alg:lm_iter}, detailed in \cref{sec:our_method:lm_alg}.
+For the \lsIeks, only the estimated means $\xHatItSeq{i}$ are used in the linearisation and the estimated covariances are disregarded.
 For the same reason, the inner loop which enables repeated optimisation of the same cost function, that is with covariances kept fixed, has no effect for the \lsIeks and it exits the loop after a single iteration.

-Finding the optimal step length $\alpha$ can be done in several ways.
-When solving the optimisation analytically is intractable we can always perform an approximative exact line-search with a grid-search, comparing a fixed number of candidates for the $\alpha$ with the lowest cost.
-Alternatively, we can use inexact line-search and only require a sufficient decrease of the cost function by using the Armijo or Wolfe conditions \cite{num_opt}.